Alphabet hopes its new X spin-off can mark the spot where hackers are

-It's not a self-driving car or a smart contact lens, but the latest project to spin off from Alphabet's X moonshot program is still trying to solve a big technical problem.
+It's not a self-driving car or a smart contact lens, but the latest project to graduate from Alphabet's X moonshot program is still trying to solve a big technical problem.

 "The information that security teams need to identify and investigate attacks is right there in an organization's existing security tools and IT systems, but it's hidden in enormous volumes of data and therefore can't easily be seen, understood, or used," said Astro Teller, CEO of X whose alternate title is Captain of Moonshots.